-Reviews and other updated information on Be Still!
-Departure from Collective Madness (2017, Wipf and Stock) appear on this page in reverse chronological order of appearance.
+Reviews and endorsements of Be Still!
+Departure from Collective Madness (2017, Wipf and Stock), and author interviews.

 “This is a marvelous little book, so eloquent and insightful about our modern need for stillness that I decided to read “Be Still!” in stages.
 Reading it all in one gulp is an insult to both its form and its content.

 “It reminded me also of the title of Thomas Friedman’s recent book, “Thank You for being late.”
 Lateness in a visitor permits the visited a few minutes for reflection.
 Friedman celebrates his early years in Minnesota.